adswa/multimatch_gaze/paper.md

 in the data should be kept in the scan path or discarded.

-Data for scan path comparison can be supplied as nx3 fixation vectors with columns corresponding to x-coordinates, y-coordinates, and duration of the fixation in seconds (as for the original Matlab toolbox).
-Alternatively, multimatch-gaze can natively read in event detection output produced by REMoDNaV [@remodnav], a velocity-based eye movement classification algorithm written in Python.
-For REMoDNaV-based input,
-users can additionally specify whether smooth pursuit events in the data should be kept in the scan path or discarded.

 # Acknowledgements

-We thank Dr. Richard Dewhurst for kindly and swiftly providing the original matlab code for the MultiMatch toolbox via e-mail and being supportive of an open source implementation.
+We thank Dr. Richard Dewhurst for kindly and swiftly providing the original Matlab code for the MultiMatch toolbox via e-mail and being supportive of an open source implementation.

 # References